intel-iot-devkit/concurrent-video-analytic-pipeline-optimization-sample-l/doc/CONTRIBUTING.md

-We welcome community contributions to SVET sample application.
+We welcome community contributions to the concurrent video analytic sample application.
 Thank you for your time!

 Please note that review and merge might take some time at this point.

-SVET sample application is licensed under MIT license.
+The sample application is licensed under MIT license.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 Steps:
  - In the commit message, explain what bug is fixed or what new feature is added in details.